jerome38100/Shutter-RCSwitch-Wifi-Dongle-Jarolift-Somfy-MQTT-/README.md

 If you need the Admin-Mode later, just press the "Reset" button on the NodeMCU module two times within 10 seconds.
 This double-reset will be detected and the Dongle enters Admin-Mode again, showing this with the blue LED turned on.

-The running Jarolift Dongle does some debug output on the serial console.
+The running shutter rc wifi Dongle does some debug output on the serial console.
 Console Speed is 115200 Bit/s